FOR AGES 3 YEARS TO 18 YEARS

 Carpenter ants workers clean their wood galleries and nesting sites and no mud or soil with moisture can be found in the galleries like in termite galleries.
 Their galleries are known to be as clean and smooth as sandpapered wood.

-In your home, the infestation of carpenter ant damage the wooden furniture and doors, especially one with moisture, and make them hollow from the inside and leaving behind only wood shavings.
 Their infestation will damage everything made out of wood and cause structural damage to your home, you should call ant control services or pest control to get rid of them.
-You can also use home carpenter ants traps which come by the names of 'carpenter ant bait' or 'carpenter ant killer' in the market.

 Of all the kinds of ants, home carpenter ants, being the biggest in the US, can be easily identified by big size, their black or blackish color, and evenly rounded node and thorax.
-You can easily find carpenter ant nest by looking around your house.
-If you have a damaged wood or hollow wood which was destroyed because of moisture and wood shavings are found near it, it's best to call carpenter ant control or pest control services to avoid structural damage.
+You can easily find a carpenter's ant nest by looking around your house.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
 Learn more about some other arthropods, from our mayfly facts and house centipede fun facts.